 Special Beach Games for Adults and Teens

-- Boogie Board Balancing Act: If you have boogie boards, here’s a game for older kids or adults that aren’t afraid to look foolish.
+• Boogie Board Balancing Act: If you have boogie boards, here’s a game for older kids or adults that aren’t afraid to look foolish.
 The fun is using boogie boards in the exact wrong way.
 Go out in some of the shallow water and try to stand on your boogie board.
 Whoever can stay on longer is the winner.
 We bet no one will last very long!

-- Beach Soccer: Beach soccer is easy to set up and really only requires a ball.
+• Beach Soccer: Beach soccer is easy to set up and only requires a ball.
 Just make some goals out of discarded shirts.
-This is better for older kids and adults, because the sand can make playing soccer frustratingly hard.
+This is better for older kids and adults because the sand can make playing soccer difficult.
 Younger ones are prone to get upset early on.
+If you want to remove goalies from the game, require goals to be on the sand and not in the air.
+This will force players to get a clear shot on goal.

 Book your Vacation and Start Playing